Green-Phys/MiniPole/README.md

    - `--w_max` (float): Upper bound of the real frequency in eV.
 Default is `12`.
    - `--n_w` (int): Number of frequencies between `w_min` and `w_max`.
 Default is `200`.
    - `--eta` (float): Broadening parameter.
 Default is `0.005`.

+### iii) MPM Algorithm for real-frequency fitting

+The *examples/MPM_RF* folder contains Jupyter notebooks that demonstrate how to use `MiniPoleRf` to obtain poles for both typical spectral functions and a sub-Ohmic bath.